Lady Gaga's Beauty Brand Is Launching Bronzer & Blush — Here Are The Exclusive Deets

 It might be a chillier time of year but, get ready to heat things up with your makeup.
 Haus Laboratories is expanding its assortment with two major new launches to turn your cheeks on in a major way: World, meet Head Rush and Heat Spell, Mother Monster’s interpretation of blush and bronzer duos to instantly warm up your complexion.

 "Gaga is most known for her eyes — it’s the thing that draws people in," Haus Laboratories Global Artistry Director (and Gaga's longtime makeup artist) Sarah Tanno-Stewart exclusively tells Refinery29.
 "We have a lot of great eye products, but people always talk about her skin as well, and how it always looks so beautiful and natural."
 Her secret?
-Working up a sweat to "Rain On Me" choreo works wonders for a natural flush, but so do these new launches, which you can Prime to your doorstep as of October 6.
-(One week before Prime Day!)
+Working up a sweat to "Rain On Me" choreo works wonders for a natural flush, but so do these new launches, which you can Prime to your doorstep as of 6th October.

 Advertisement